sking-dev/real-world-cloud-projects/docs/1-data-centre-to-azure-lift-and-shift.md

 # Data Centre to Azure: Lift‑and‑Shift Migration with Landing Zone Foundations

+⚙️ Draft version — content under review and subject to updates.

 ## Context and Objective

 The organisation operated workloads in a long-term physical data centre on ageing hardware that had reached, or was fast approaching, end‑of‑life.
 The infrastructure was costly to maintain, capacity‑limited, and lacked the flexibility for new service deployments.